AGuRu123/G3WI/README.md

 # Description of data sets
-The data set "IT_emotions" stores the original training and testing data, additionally a struct called "para" stores the calculated Information-Theory-based criteria, the following are the useful details:
+The data set "IT_emotions" stores the original training and testing data, additionally a struct called "para" stores the calculated Information-theory-based criteria, the following are the useful details:

 `para.MIxy`: A matrix whose $(i,j)_{th}$ element stores the mutual information $I(f\_i;l\_j)$;